-NOTE: The regional requirement is defined in terms of EIRP (effective isotropic radiated power), which is dependent on both the BS emissions at the antenna connector and the deployment (including antenna gain and feeder loss).
-The method outlined in TS 37.105 [6], Annex B.1 indicates how the limit in table 6.7.5.5.4.6-1 demonstrates compliance to the regional requirement.

 In certain regions, the following requirement may apply to BS operating in Band 32 within 1452-1492 MHz for the protection of non-MFCN services in spectrum adjacent to the frequency range 1452-1492 MHz.
-The level of emissions, measured on centre frequencies Ffilter with filter bandwidth according to Table 6.7.5.5.4.6-2, shall not exceed the maximum TRP limits indicated in the table.
+The maximum level of emissions, measured as EIRP, on centre frequencies Ffilter with filter bandwidth according to Table 6.7.5.5.4.6-2, shall not exceed the EIRP limits indicated in the table.
 This requirement applies in the frequency range 1429-1518 MHz even though part of the range falls in the spurious domain.

-Table 6.7.5.5.4.6-2: Operating band 32 declared emission outside 1452-1492 MHz
+Table 6.7.5.5.4.6-2: Unwanted emission emission limits outside 1452-1492 MHz